Iron infusions

 • What to bring?

 It is recommend that you wear comfortable loose-fitting clothes.
 Your sleeve will need to be pushed well above the elbow.
 This will allow our staff to more easily insert the cannula and monitor your vital signs.
-As some intravenous fluids may make you feel cool, it is also suggested that you bring a jacket or cover to keep warm.
+As some intravenous fluids may make you feel cool, it is suggested that you bring a jacket or cover to keep warm.

 • How soon will I notice changes after an iron infusion ? ?